5 DAYS IN LEBANON – WHERE TO GO

-Since I am from Germany, I have always been around Lebanese people, but the country was never really high on my bucket list.
-Eventually though, I added it to the list and went for about a week and before I then went to Jordan.
+Since I am from Germany, I have always been around Lebanese people, but the country had never been really high on my bucket list.
+Eventually, though, I added it to the list and went for about a week, and before, I then went to Jordan.

 Was everything perfect?
 No, for sure not.
 Was it still fun?
 Yes, definitely.

 A bit crazy, hectic, and chaotic – here is what to expect when visiting Lebanon.
 Find out where to go and what to see in only 5 days in Lebanon.
-While I wished that I had two more days in Lebanon (I think that 7 days in Lebanon would be awesome), I got a good glimpse of the country and got to see some really beautiful places – and so can you with less than one week.
+While I wished that I had two more days (I think that 7 days in Lebanon would be awesome), I got a good glimpse of the country and got to see some wonderful places – and so can you with less than one week.

 How to Get to Lebanon

 I suggest flying into Beirut.
-There are many flights from Istanbul, but also other countries in the Middle East, and it allows you to combine your trip easily with a trip to Jordan, Istanbul, or other nearby destinations.
+There are many flights from Istanbul and other countries in the Middle East, and it allows you to combine your trip easily with a trip to Jordan, Istanbul, or other nearby destinations.

 How to Get Around in Lebanon

-This did not only apply to Beirut, but also many other places.
-Streets are always crowded and an extra car would only add to the pollution (which is a big problem in the country).
+- This did not only apply to Beirut but also to many other places.
+Streets are always crowded, and an extra car would only add to the pollution (which is a big problem in the country).